10-Academy-Self-Learning-Resources/MLops-Continuous-Delivery/README.md

 Building a machine learning model is great, but to provide real business value, it must be made useful and maintained to remain useful over time.
 Machine Learning Operations (MLOps), overviewed here, is a rapidly growing space that encompasses everything required to deploy a machine learning model into production, and is a crucial aspect to delivering this sought after value.

 Machine Learning Operations (MLOps) is everything else required to make that model useful, including capabilities for an automated development and deployment pipeline, monitoring, lifecycle management, and governance, etc. It is a set of practices that combines Machine Learning, DevOps and Data Engineering, which aims to deploy and maintain ML systems in production reliably and efficiently.
-[This Article](https://www.kdnuggets.com/2021/03/overview-mlops.html) explains the use of Automation pipelines, MlOps landscape, Governance in detail.
+[This Article](https://www.kdnuggets.com/2021/03/overview-mlops.html) explain the use of Automation pipelines, MlOps landscape, Governance in detail.

 ![mlops lifecycle](https://www.kdnuggets.com/wp-content/uploads/fig1-overview-mlops.jpg)